gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 You can fix this by setting up a `mattermost-cli` [shell alias](#mattermost-command-line-tools-cli).

-### panic: Unable to find i18n directory

-If you run into this error when executing the [shell alias](#mattermost-command-line-tools-cli) `mattermost-cli`, instead of using `/opt/gitlab/embedded/service/mattermost` change it to `/opt/gitlab/embedded/service/mattermost/i18n`, source your `.bashrc` or `.zhsrc` file again and re-run `mattermost-cli`.

 ## Community support resources

 For help and support around your GitLab Mattermost deployment please see: